-Scope: These standards apply to individual current assumption whole life or endowment insurance policies including limited pay policies.
+Scope: These standards apply to individual current assumption whole life or endowment insurance policies including limited pay policies and the applicable provisions providing for paid-up insurance.
 The policy has a required scheduled premium with a 31 day grace period, reduced paid up and/or extended term benefits upon default in premium payment, and an interest sensitive account value that is the retrospective accumulation of premiums less charges at no less than a guaranteed minimum interest rate.
 The cash value available for loans and surrender is equal to the greater of: (i) the account value less surrender charge and (ii) the guaranteed cash value for a whole life or endowment plan.
 These types of policies are sometimes identified as "interest sensitive life" or "fixed premium universal life".